 Physician Shortage Area Program

 The Physician Shortage Area Program (PSAP) is an admissions and educational program designed to increase the supply and retention of physicians in rural areas and small towns, with a focus on Primary Care doctors for Pennsylvania and Delaware.
-The Program is designed to recruit and educate medical students who grew up or spent a substantial portion of their life in a rural area or small town and intend to practice in a similar area after residency training.
+The Program recruits, trains and supports medical students who have grown up or spent a substantial part of their lives in a rural area or small town in the United States and intend to practice in a similar area after residency training.
 Primary care disciplines continue to be the areas of greatest need, but those contemplating other specialties will also be considered for the PSAP.

 PSAP has been highly successful in increasing the number of rural family physicians.
 Since the Program began in 1974, we have trained more than 300 PSAP physicians.
 The outcomes, published in the New England Journal of Medicine and the Journal of the American Medical Association, have shown that PSAP graduates: